RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab02.md

 {: .center}
 ![Mnist lenet Iteration vs TrainingLoss plot](/static/img/intro_dl_sharc_dgx1/mnist_lenet_iters_vs_trainingloss_plot.png)

+## Exercise 2.2: Using different solvers ##

+Try using different solvers such as `Adam` or `RMSProp`.
+Does the model converge faster?
+(See the [solver page](http://caffe.berkeleyvision.org/tutorial/solver.html) for specific parameters required for each solver type.)

 ## Extra: Full Convolution Networks and Object Detection ##

 * Approaches to Object Detection using DIGITS at [https://nvidia.qwiklab.com/](https://nvidia.qwiklab.com)